kolide/launcher/docs/architecture/notifications.md

 We are now able to send notifications on all OSes to end users.
 We may find that the current options do not support future improvements that we may want to make, such as custom icons per-notification, or action buttons.

+## Changelog

+2023-01-13.
+Added documentation for notification methods chosen for initial implementation, and notes on methods that were not deemed ideal at this time.